 By Adam Hewison

 [Ed.
 Note: Adam Hewison is the president, chief executive officer, and a founder of INO.com, Inc. He is also the author of two highly-acclaimed guides to the forex markets: International Monetary Report and Right on the Money, the Definitive Guide to Forecasting Foreign Exchange Rates.
-Sign up for his FREE email Trading Course by clicking here now..]
+Sign up for your free Email Trading Course by clicking here..]